Santroller/Santroller/wiring_guides/wii_output_usb_host.md

     | Pi Pico (Advanced, Channel 0) | GP0, GP4, GP8, GP12, GP16, GP20  | GP1, GP5, GP9, GP13, GP17, GP21  |
     | Pi Pico (Advanced, Channel 1) | GP2, GP6, GP10, GP14, GP18, GP26 | GP3, GP7, GP11, GP15, GP19, GP27 |

-2. Connect the V<sub>CC</sub> from the Wii Extension to the voltage input for your boost converter
+2. Connect the V<sub>CC</sub> from the Wii Extension to any GP pin that is free on the Pico
-3. Connect the voltage output from the boost converter to VBUS the pico, via the Schottky diode
-4. Connect the ground pin from the boost converter to the pico
-5. Connect the gnd pin to the gnd on your microcontroller.
+3. Connect the gnd pin to the gnd on your microcontroller.
-6. If your plug doesn't already connect device detect to V<sub>CC</sub> inside the cable, connect device detect to V<sub>CC</sub>.
+4. If your plug doesn't already connect device detect to V<sub>CC</sub> inside the cable, connect device detect to V<sub>CC</sub>.

 ## Programming